bitplane/bitplane.net/log/2026/03/netpbm/index.md

 The 2-byte magic `!!` followed by two 16-bit big-endian ints is too generic for a reliable libmagic rule, since it lacks a way to do bit-twiddling arithmetic to make sure the file is the proper size.
-So rather than matching almost everything starting with `!!` and positive matches being so rare, we'll skip submission to libmagic.
+So rather than matching almost everything starting with `!!` and rarely ever see a positive match, we'll skip submission to libmagic.
 I did make a rule file anyway, and submitted the format details to PRONOM for posterity.

 * [🪄 magic rule file](https://github.com/bitplane/pillow-netpbm/blob/master/tests/data/ybm/ybm.magic)